studyrathour/Eumastersite-with-login-bot/README.md

 # EduMaster - Educational Platform

 A comprehensive educational platform built with React, TypeScript, and Firebase for managing courses, live classes, and interactive learning experiences.
+Now includes an integrated Telegram bot for user authentication.

 ## 🚀 Features